milanaryal/milanaryal.github.io/_posts/2015-11-07-self-hosting-google-web-fonts.md

 excerpt: "Self-hosting Google Fonts on your own server and taking control over the font files."
 ---

-Using web fonts from [Google Fonts](http://www.google.com/fonts){: rel="nofollow" }, generally makes sense to take advantages of the files hosted on Google's CDN.
+Using web fonts from [Google Fonts](http://www.google.com/fonts){:rel="nofollow"}, generally makes sense to take advantages of the files hosted on Google's CDN.
 However a lot of web developers prefer to host web fonts on their own servers, so that they have more control over the actual font files.

 First lets check out the pros and cons of self-hosting Google web fonts ---

 #### Pros of self-hosting Google web fonts

-* Less HTTP request, which helps to load your site a little faster.
+- Less HTTP request, which helps to load your site a little faster.
-* You don't have to worry about the downtime of Google's CDN.
+- You don't have to worry about the downtime of Google's CDN.
-* Control over the font files.
+- Control over the font files.

 > Sleep better at night, especially if you're a web developer.

 #### Cons of self-hosting Google web fonts

-* You have to regularly check for the updates.
+- You have to regularly check for the updates.

 ---